ybonnamy/timelapsekit/README.md

 # timelapsekit
 here are the files i setup on a linux laptop to watch some animal's life

+it's quick and dirty, just a hobby, not big and professional

 ## turtle
 https://youtu.be/y6rGO4wcf00